Mühlehorn: Geography

 Mühlehorn has an area, As of 2006, of 7.8 km2.
 Of this area, 33.8% is used for agricultural purposes, while 52.4% is forested.
 Of the rest of the land, 3.9% is settled (buildings or roads) and the remainder (9.9%) is non-productive (rivers, glaciers or mountains).

 Mühlehorn is located on the southern shore of the Walensee.
 It consists of the village of Mühlehorn and the hamlets of Vortobel, Tiefenwinkel and Mühletal which are on the north-east border of the canton.
+It lies north of the Mürtschenstock massif.